When is the best time to buy a car?

 The best time to buy new

 It’s not just the cars which have bonuses attached to them.
-Sales staff will also be keen to hit targets for finance packages, add-on insurance, service plans and extras such as paint protection.
+Sales staff will also be keen to hit targets for finance packages, add-on insurance, service plans and extras such as paint or interior protection.
 You shouldn’t feel pressured into taking any of these, but if you are interested there is likely to be room to haggle if you get the timing right.

 Since the peaks for new car registrations are March and September, dealers will be under the most pressure to sell in these months and are likely to resort to pre-registering.
 As a result, large numbers of pre-registered models will be on sale three months later, in June and December, so you could expect a good deal.